UPS is a trademark of United Parcel Service of America, Inc.

 Although scammers use sophisticated tactics to make it hard to distinguish legitimate messages from scams, there are telltale signs that can help you spot a fake UPS text or email:

-- Sense of urgency: Scammers will attempt to trick you into acting without thinking by creating a false sense of urgency.
+- Sense of urgency: Scammers usually attempt to trick you into acting without thinking by creating a false sense of urgency.
 This may include using threats like a delivery getting canceled if you don’t respond.

 - Poor grammar and spelling: It’s highly unlikely that a legitimate message from UPS will contain grammar or spelling errors.
 Treat mistakes or strange phrasing in a message as a red flag that it’s a scam.